People often wonder. When does it make sense to begin therapy? Therapists use two primary…

 Almost all couples have their share of challenges.
-However, when half of a couple has an anxiety disorder, both partners face a new set of challenges, and the normal ones may be exacerbated.
+However, when half of a couple has an anxiety disorder, both partners face a new set of challenges, and other challenges may be exacerbated.

 An ADAA study found that generalized anxiety disorder, or GAD, sufferers were significantly less likely to consider themselves in a “healthy and supportive” relationship with their partner or spouse than people without GAD; two times more likely to experience at least one relationship problem (i.e., getting into arguments on a regular basis, avoiding participation in social activities); and three times more likely to avoid being intimate with their partner.
 Although the study looked specifically at GAD, many of these findings would likely be true for other anxiety disorders, too.